danielbodnar/awesome-stars/BY-LANG.md

 - [llmware-ai/llmware](https://github.com/llmware-ai/llmware) - Providing enterprise-grade LLM-based development framework, tools, and fine-tuned models.
 - [pathwaycom/llm-app](https://github.com/pathwaycom/llm-app) - LLM App templates for RAG, knowledge mining, and stream analytics.
 Ready to run with Docker,⚡in sync with your data sources.
 - [run-llama/rags](https://github.com/run-llama/rags) - Build ChatGPT over your data, all with natural language
-- [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Ask Questions in natural language and get Answers backed by private sources.
-Connects to tools like Slack, GitHub, Confluence, etc.
+- [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.
 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a best-in-class framework to manage the creation and synchronization of vector embeddings at large scale.
 - [jdagdelen/hyperDB](https://github.com/jdagdelen/hyperDB) - A hyper-fast local vector database for use with LLM Agents.
 Now accepting SAFEs at $135M cap.
 - [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents